gilt/storeroom/README.md

 and instantiate with your table details:

     object DynamoStore {
-        def apply(tableName: String, primaryKeyColumn: String, valueColumn: String): DynamoStore }
+        def apply(client: AmazonDynamoDBClient, tableName: String, primaryKeyColumn: String, valueColumn: String): DynamoStore
+    }

-This assumes your AWS credentials are available in the environment, as described [here](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDBClient.html#AmazonDynamoDBClient()).
+If your AWS credentials are available in the environment, as described [here](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDBClient.html#AmazonDynamoDBClient()), you may omit `client`.

-Note that this also holds true when running the dynamodb tests.
-They will fail if acceptable credentials aren't available.
+Note that when running the dynamodb tests, your credentials must be provided by your environment.
+The test will fail if acceptable credentials aren't available.
 Running the tests will cost you money (albeit a very small amount).